iTXTech/SimpleFramework/README.md

 * Module dependency auto resolver
 * Logger and Scheduler system
 * Multi threading AsyncTask and Thread support
+* All APIs can be used in a single script - *See examples*

 Contributions are welcomed.